codeship/shipyard/styleguide/utilities/margin-padding.md

 ---

 ### Margin Left & Right `.margin-{ left, right }-{ x1..x4 }-{ xxs..xxl }`
-<p class="text-light margin-bottom-md">The examples below demonstrate how much margin will be added to the left and right sides of any element the classes is applied to.</p>
+The examples below demonstrate how much margin will be added to the left and right sides of any element the classes is applied to.
+{: .section-description }

 <div class="col-container">
   {% for direction in page.directions %}